DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 In order to run the Docker image, you need to have Docker installed on your machine.
 You can follow the instructions in this [link](https://docs.docker.com/get-docker/) to install Docker.

-After installing Docker, you can run the following command to build the Docker image.
+After installing Docker, you can run the following command to build the Docker image in the `interpreter` directory of the project.

 ```bash
 docker build -t template-dcr-interpreter .